cvitter/mattermost-jira-bridge/README.md

 ```

 **Note**: In the example above the `prjx-jira` channel is named `PRJX: JIRA`.
 Mattermost converted
-the channel name to `prjx-jira` for the channel URL by removing spaces and special characters.
+the channel name to `prjx-jira` for the channel URL by replacing spaces with `-` and removing
-When specifying the channel to send messages to you need to use this modified URL friendly
+special characters.
+When specifying the channel to send messages to you need to use this
-format.
-If you need to find the correct format you can select `View Info` for the channel in
+modified URL friendly format.
+If you need to find the correct format you can select `View Info`
-Mattermost and select the channel portion of the URL, e.g.:
+for the channel in Mattermost and select the channel portion of the URL, e.g.:
 `https://mymattermostserver.com/myteam/channels/prjx-jira`.

 * `use_project_bugs_to_channel_map` - when set to true the application will check the `projects.json`